kevwzhang/kevwzhang.github.io/_posts/2021-7-1-Expenses-in-2021-so-far.md

 Also some big money dropped on tuition payments here.

 In total, I spent exactly $23,824.05 so far in 2021 (yikes!).
 All I'm getting from this is that I need to cook more often so that I'm not spending $$ eating out all the time.
-Also I throw away too much money on rent payments.
+Also, I throw away too much money on rent payments.

 So on average, for the first half of this year, rent made up of 40% of my expenses and tuition made up 34%.
 Everything else I paid for averages out to be roughly $1000 a month, which is not too bad actually.